Skip to main content

 How you'll learn

-You'll undertake at least 90 hours of supervised practice with a designated prescribing practitioner (DPP) and submit a written portfolio of evidence to complete your studies.
-The portfolio can be submitted up to a year after starting the course, but earlier completion is allowed.
+You'll complete at least 90 hours of supervised practice.
+This will be with a designated prescribing practitioner.
+You'll also submit a written portfolio of evidence.
+This can be up to a year after starting the course, but we allow earlier completion.

 Entry requirements